snakster/cpp.react/README.md

 So far, the build has only been tested in Visual Studio 2013 as it's the development environment I'm using.
 The Intel C++ Compiler 14.0 with Visual Studio 2012/13 is theoretically supported as well, but last I checked, it did not compile anymore due to [some bugs]() with C++11 support.

-You are encouraged to try compiling it with other C++11 compilers and tell me why it didn't work :)
+You are encouraged to try compiling it with other C++11 compilers and tell me why it doesn't work :)

 ###### Dependencies
 * [Intel TBB 4.2](https://www.threadingbuildingblocks.org/) (required)